MartianZoo/solarnet/README.md

 * Overview of [component types](docs/component-types.md)
 * Pets language [syntax reference](docs/syntax.md)
 * The Pets [type system](docs/type-system.md)
-* API documentation is not hosted yet; you'd have to clone and type `./gradlew dokkaHtmlMultiModule` then look at `docs/api/index.html` on your local filesystem.
-If you want to understand the code this is a worthwhile way to start, though.

 ## Interested in playing around with it?

 Just clone and run `./rego` and type `help`.
 You can do a few things.
-It doesn't do very much yet.
-For example, you can add a Greenery tile to the board, but it won't yet trigger effects like raising oxygen.
+Not much.
+For example, you can add a GreeneryTile to the board, but it won't yet trigger effects like adding an `OxygenStep`.
+If you `desc GreeneryTile` you can see that it knows it's supposed to.
+It just doesn't.
 I'm getting there.

 You can also look for the `*.pets` and `*.json5` files to see how game components get defined in the Pets language.
 You can change it around or attempt to add your own custom cards.
 But be warned: I have spent NO time on error handling, so the error messages you're gonna get will be **incredibly unhelpful and frustrating**.
 Sorry!
 I plan to improve this at some point.

+## Want to poke around in the implementation code?

+First get an overview from the API documentation.
+It's not hosted yet, but you can `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.

+It's written in [Kotlin](https://kotlinlang.org).
+It's the first Kotlin I've written and I'm very happy with the language.
+If you are already comfortable in Java, it's not too hard to learn the basics (and I don't really use the most advanced features).

 ## Contact me?